 - NSLDS (National Student Loan Data System) for Federal loans

-- ACS Education Services for Institutional and Perkins loans
+- University Accounting Service (UAS) for Institutional and Perkins loans

 - Individual lenders for private loans

 Review Loan Repayment Options.

 - Consider the various repayment plans that are available.

 - Estimate post-graduation monthly loan repayment using the Loan Repayment Estimator.

 - During your grace period, you are not required to make payments.
 Interest will not accrue on Subsidized Loans during the grace period, but Unsubsidized Loans will continue to accrue interest.

 - 6 month grace period for Federal Direct Loans

 - 9 month grace period for Perkins and Institutional Loans